Experiencing erection problems? Whether you’re 25 or 60+ years old, you’re certainly not alone.

 Luckily, a range of treatments are available to treat the effects of ED and help you develop and maintain an erection without any problems.

-The three most popular erectile dysfunction treatments on the market are sildenafil (Viagra), vardenafil (Levitra) and tadalafil (Cialis).
+The three most popular erectile dysfunction treatments on the market are sildenafil (active ingredient in Viagra), vardenafil (Levitra) and tadalafil (Cialis).
 These are all first-generation ED treatments that were introduced in the 1990s and early 2000s.

 All four erectile dysfunction treatments provide the same key benefit -- better blood flow to the penis and fewer difficulties developing an erection.
 However, they also have some differences, ranging from shorter or longer half lives to different side effect profiles.

-Below, we’ve compared sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis) and avanafil (Stendra) to give you a more complete understanding of the most popular medications used today to treat erectile dysfunction.
+Below, we’ve compared sildenafil (active ingredient in Viagra), vardenafil (active ingredient in Levitra), tadalafil (active ingredient in Cialis) and avanafil (active ingredient in Stendra) to give you a more complete understanding of the most popular medications used today to treat erectile dysfunction.

-Sildenafil, better known by the brand name Viagra, is one of the most common and widely used erectile dysfunction treatments available today.
+Sildenafil, the active ingredient in Viagra, is one of the most common and widely used erectile dysfunction treatments available today.